tseringlamanyc/usv-2022/README.md

 1. Clone this repo.
 2. Ensure you have `node` installed locally in Terminal, run `node -v`, if it's not installed visit [node.js](https://nodejs.org/en/) for the latest version.
-3. Navigate to the cloned project in Terminal, ensure that you're in the "navigation" directory.
+3. Navigate to the cloned project in Terminal, ensure that you're in the project directory.
 4. Run `npm install` to ensure all dependencies are installed.
-5. To run the "navigation" app run `npm start` in the Terminal.
+5. To run the app run `npm start` in the Terminal.
 6. You should now be able to see the app running in your browser at `localhost:3000`.

 ## Responsive

-- Mobile (320px - 480px)
+- Mobile
 - Desktop

 ## Screenshots